m3db/m3/src/dbnode/encoding/proto/README.md

 }
 ```

-If we had never seen the `query` `string` being encoded before, we would encode a single control bit indicating that the value had changed since its previous value, another control bit indicating that it was not found in the LRU, followed by a `varint` for the length of the string, and then the `string` bytes themselves.
+If the `string` field `query` had never been encoded before, the following control bits would be encoded: `1` (indicating that the value had changed since its previous empty value), followed by `1` again (indicating that the value was not found in the LRU cache and would be encoded in its entirety with a `varint` length prefix).

-Next, we would use 6 bits to encode the number of significant digits in the delta between current `page_number` and the previous `page_number`, followed by a control bit indicating if the delta is positive or negative, and then finally the significant bits themselves.
+Next, 6 bits would be used to encode the number of significant digits in the delta between current `page_number` and the previous `page_number`, followed by a control bit indicating if the delta is positive or negative, and then finally the significant bits themselves.

-Note that the values we encoded for both fields are "self contained" in that they encode all the information required to determine when we've reached the end.
+Note that the values encoded for both fields are "self contained" in that they encode all the information required to determine when the end has been reached.

 #### Protobuf Marshaled Fields

 We recommend reading the [Protocol Buffers Encoding](https://developers.google.com/protocol-buffers/docs/encoding) section of the official documentation before reading this section.
-Specifically, understanding how protobuf messages are (basically) encoded as a stream of tuples in the form of `<field number, wire type, value>` will make understanding this section much easier.
+Specifically, understanding how Protobuf messages are (basically) encoded as a stream of tuples in the form of `<field number, wire type, value>` will make understanding this section much easier.

-The Protobuf marshaled fields section of the encoding scheme contains all the values that we don't currently support performing custom compression on.
+The Protobuf marshaled fields section of the encoding scheme contains all the values that don't currently support performing custom compression.
-For the most part, the output of this section is similar to the result of calling `Marshal()` on a message in which all the custom compressed fields have already been removed and all that remains is the fields for which we wish to rely upon the Protobuf logic for encoding.
+For the most part, the output of this section is similar to the result of calling `Marshal()` on a message in which all the custom compressed fields have already been removed, and the only remaining fields are ones for which Protobuf will encode directly.
-This is possible because, as described in the protobuf encoding section linked above, the protobuf wire format does not encode **any** data for fields which are not set or are set to a default value, so by "clearing" the fields that we've already encoded on our own, we can prevent them from taking up any space when we marshal the remainder of the Protobuf message.
+This is possible because, as described in the Protobuf encoding section linked above, the Protobuf wire format does not encode **any** data for fields which are not set or are set to a default value, so by "clearing" the fields that have already been encoded, they can be omitted when marshaling the remainder of the Protobuf message.

-While we do lean heavily on the Protobuf wire format in this section, we do make the most basic optimization of avoiding re-encoding fields that haven't changed since the previous value where "haven't changed" is defined at the top most level of the message.
+While Protobuf's wire format is leaned upon heavily, there is specific attention given to re-encoding fields that haven't changed since the previous value, where "haven't changed" is defined at the top most level of the message.

-For example, lets imagine we were trying to encode messages with the following schema:
+For example, consider encoding messages with the following schema:

 ```protobuf
 message Outer {